earnx-stake/EarnX-Moonbeam/README.md

 1. /start: initialize the bot;
 2. /help: list of the available commands;
-3. /set num address: register a wallet with the num id;
+3. /set num address: register a Moonbeam address with the num id;
-4. /balance num: shows the balance of a wallet address with the id num;
+4. /balance num: shows the balance of a Moonbeam address with the id num;
-5. /list: lists the wallet addresses registered;
+5. /list: lists the Moonbeam addresses registered;
-6. /lottery num: subscribe in the lottery the wallet address associated with de id num;
+6. /lottery num: subscribe in the lottery the Moonbeam address associated with de id num;
-7. /alarm-balance num value: configure an alarm that will trigger in threshold value to the wallet address associated with de id num;
+7. /alarm-balance num value: configure an alarm that will trigger in threshold value to the Moonbeam address associated with de id num;

-You need to use the /set command to associate the id num (1 to 5) to your wallet addresses, so you can refer them on the other bot commands.
+You need to use the /set command to associate the id num (1 to 5) to your Moonbeam addresses, so you can refer them on the other bot commands.

 It's important to highlight that all informations that the bot handles are already public in the blockchain.